csrividhya/pokemon-stats/README.md

 # pokemon-stats

 This is a fun project that shows how Exploratory Data Analysis can be done with Pokemon data.
+Do checkout the infographic attached in this repo.

 ## Getting Started